Amerson (concussion) does not have an injury designation for Sunday's game against the Rams, Josh Weinfuss of ESPN.com reports.

 Amerson sustained a concussion during a Week 15 loss to the Falcons, but has managed to clear the league-mandated concussion protocol in time to suit up versus the Rams.
 Expect the veteran cornerback to draw his usual start opposite Patrick Peterson (illness).

 Amerson recorded one solo tackle before his injury forced Brandon Williams to play cornerback for the first time all season, according to Urban.
 Dontae Johnson, Quinten Rollins and Leonard Johnson would be candidates to fill in if Amerson misses time.

 Amerson was signed and subsequently released by the Cardinals last week, though Arizona had plans to bring him back.
 They made that happen Tuesday, and Amerson figures to provide secondary depth behind Patrick Peterson and Brandon Williams.

-Amerson (foot) was released by the Raiders on Monday, Field Yates of ESPN reports.
+Amerson was released by the Cardinals on Saturday, Darren Urban of the Cardinals' official site reports.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|